permutationlock/zimpl/motivation.md

 }
 ```

-Unfortunately, calling `poll` is
-still needlessly verbose when the type already has the corresponding
-callbacks as member functions.

-The Zimpl library provides the `Impl` function that will infer the default
+The Zimpl library provides the function `Impl` that infers the default
 value for each member of `Handler(Type)` from the declarations of `Type`.

 ```Zig